der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 [BingAdsAccountSelector](./BingAdsAccountSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that will return only bing ads accounts with the specified IDs.
+Returns a selector that limits the accounts that it returns to the specified list of accounts.

 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example: